Is Price Per Square Foot the Best Way to Value a Home?

 Should You Use Price Per Square Foot to Value a Home?

 So what does all of this mean for valuing a home using price per square foot?
 In my opinion, it means that you have to be extremely careful when pricing a home using price per square foot because of the inherent possibility for errors in the calculations.
 An error in measuring the subject home or in the measurement of the comparison homes can lead to a significant change in price per square foot.
 How can you verify that all of the square footages of all of the comparison homes are correct?
 I do not believe that you can.

-In addition, how do you decide which price per square foot to choose from the list of comparable property sales when deciding on a price for the subject home?
+In addition, how do you decide which price per square foot to use when deciding on a price for the subject home?
 Do you guess?
-Do you just always pick the lowest number, or choose the average number?
-As we have seen, picking the wrong number with which to make your calculations can have a significant affect on pricing, potentially in a very negative manner for a home buyer.
+Do you always pick the lowest number, the highest number, or choose the average number?
+As we have seen, picking the wrong number with which to make your calculations can have a significant affect on pricing, potentially in a very negative manner for a home buyer or seller.

 In fact, I am of the opinion that you should avoid using price per square foot calculations when valuing a home in most situations.
 I do not think that it is the best way to value a home.
 It can function as a check and balance against neighborhood comparable sales, but using it as your primary method of computing price can cause you to make a major error in pricing that can equate to thousands of dollars.